Extending Receipt Template Capabilities from Plugins

-The V9Preview2 API now includes the ability to modify the printed XDocument via BeforeFormatDocumentHandler and AfterFormatDocumentHandler.
+In the V9Preview2 API, the ability to change the printed XDocument has been added through BeforeFormatDocumentHandler and AfterFormatDocumentHandler.

-The markup itself can contain the <section> tag, which is used to logically divide the document into blocks.
-The tag has a mandatory name attribute and an optional data attribute
+The markup itself can contain the <section> tag, which is used for logically dividing the document into blocks.
+The tag has a mandatory name attribute and an optional data attribute.

 <section name="section_name" data="section_data" />

 The name attribute defines a specific section.
-It can also be used to define the type of document (guest bill, payment receipt, service check, etc.).
+It can also be used to determine the type of document (guest check, payment receipt, service check, etc.)

 The optional data attribute can contain additional information required by the plugin.
-For example, you can pass orderId.
+For example, orderId can be passed.

-The BeforeFormatDocument subscription is designed to add additional information to the check that is not in the data model but may be in the plugin’s data model.
+The BeforeFormatDocument subscription is intended for adding additional information to the receipt that is not present in the data model but may exist in the plugin’s data model.

-Or to execute business logic that depends on the plugin’s data model and is not available in razor templates and DocumentService.
+Or for executing business logic that depends on the plugin’s data model and is not available in razor templates and DocumentService.

 Example 1.